 FVRCP (Distemper) Vaccine

-Our hospital uses the Merial PUREVAX® feline FVRCP vaccine to protect cats against three highly contagious viruses, which are easily passed between cats: feline herpesvirus, feline calicivirus and feline panleukopenia.
-The initial kitten series includes vaccine administration every 3-4 weeks with the last vaccine administered after 16 weeks of age.
+The Distemper vaccine protects cats against three highly contagious viruses, which are easily passed between cats: feline herpesvirus, feline calicivirus and feline panleukopenia.
+The initial kitten series includes a vaccine every 3-4 weeks, with the last vaccine administered after 16 weeks of age.
 The vaccine is administered again at 1 year of age and then every 3 years.

 Feline Herpesvirus (Feline Rhinotracheitis)